Deploying

 heroku buildpacks:add --index 1 heroku/nodejs

-You'll need to setup PostgreSQL and Redis addons to run your app.
+You'll additionally need to setup the PostgreSQL and Redis addons to run your app.

 Afterwards, you need to add the RAILS_MASTER_KEY environment variable and set it equal to the key inside config/credentials/production.key.